 New superintendents face big challenges when it comes to putting the system’s resources behind a coherent and effective strategy:

 Whether new to the role of school system chief, or a seasoned veteran in a new city, new superintendents must establish priorities, make but tough but strategic resource decisions, and lead the districts’ hundreds of employees.
 In this overwhelming role, they can learn from the experiences of other leaders.
+The New Superintendent Toolkit we gathered below is designed to help leaders assess how resources are currently allocated, identify strategic priorities, make resource trade-offs that align to their goals, and learn lessons from other leading-edge school systems.

 Districts At Work